j2store/userguide/product_tags_menuitem.md

 ## Introduction
 Starting from the J2Store version 3.2.25, we have presented a new menu item type  for creating tags for products.

 Normally, with the Product list layout we were displaying the products based on categories.
-With this new feature, we will be able to  could display products based on  the tags.
+With this new feature, we will be able to  display products based on  the tags.

 When a tag is added to two or more products in the backend , the products that fall under that particular tags will be displayed in the front end, when the  menu is chosen.